Philokalia: History

 Nikodemos and Makarios were monks at Mount Athos, a mountainous peninsula in northern Greece, historically considered the geographical center of Orthodox spirituality and home to 20 monasteries.
 The first edition, in Greek, was published in Venice in 1782, with a second Greek edition published in Athens in 1893.
 All the original texts were in Greek—two of them were first written in Latin and translated into Greek in the Byzantine era.

 Paisius Velichkovsky's translation into Church Slavonic, Dobrotolublye (published in Moscow in 1793), included selected portions of the Philokalia and was the version that the pilgrim in The Way of a Pilgrim carried on his journey.
 That book about a Russian pilgrim who is seeking advice on interior prayer helped popularize the Philokalia and its teachings in Russia.
 Velichkovsky's translation was the first to become widely read by the public, away from the monasteries—helped by the popularity of The Way of a Pilgrim, and the public influence of the startsy at Optina Monastery known as the Optina Elders.
 Two Russian language translations appeared in the 19th century, one by Ignatius Brianchaninov (1857) and another by Theophan the Recluse's Dobrotolubiye (1877).
 The latter was published in five volumes and included texts that were not in the original Greek edition.

 Velichkovsky was initially hesitant to share his translation outside of the Optina Monastery walls.
 He was concerned that people living in the world would not have the adequate supervision and guidance of the startsy in the monastery, nor would they have the support of the liturgical life of the monks.
 He was finally persuaded by the Metropolitan of St. Petersburg to publish the book in 1793.
-Brianchanivov expressed the same concerns in his work, warning his readers that regular practice of the Jesus Prayer, without adequate guidance, could potentially cause spiritual delusion and pride, even among monks.
+Brianchanivov expressed the same concerns in his work, warning his readers that regular practice of the Jesus Prayer, without adequate guidance, could cause spiritual delusion and pride, even among monks.
 Their concerns were contrary to the original compiler of the Philokalia, Nicodemos, who wrote that the Jesus Prayer could be used to good effect by anyone, whether monastic or layperson.
 All agreed that the teachings on constant inner prayer should be practiced under the guidance of a spiritual teacher, or starets.